jeromechrist/dotnet-docker-samples/README.md

 ### Preview

 - [dotnetapp-preview](dotnetapp-preview) -- This sample demonstrates how to configure an application to use the .NET Core 1.1 preview image.
 Both project.json and the Dockerfile have been updated to depend on .NET Core 1.1.
+This sample is the same as [dotnetapp-prod](dotnetapp-prod) with the exception of relying on a later .NET Core version.

 Notes
 -----